 Travel and Competition Balance

-Competition preparation often involves travel and schedule changes.
+Competition prep often involves travel and schedule changes.
+When that happens, you should:

 - Plan ahead